Recipe for a Chocolate Wedding Cake with a deep chocolate flavor is great for stacking and serving in thin slices.

 I have done all of the above.

 I have even done nothing.
 Simply put both domed ends towards the middle and pack it in with icing.

 I don’t recommend doing this for any formal event, but it is quite acceptable for an informal home cake.

-Alternate pan sizes, baking times, and amount of batter used for different sizes are listed in our white wedding cake post available HERE.
+Alternate pan sizes, baking times, and amount of batter used for different sizes are listed with our white wedding cake recipe.

 If serving this as a groom’s cake, I would suggest using a chocolate fudge frosting or a dark chocolate ganache spread over the top of white icing. allowing the ganache to drip over the sides.